LykeeKylee/PAT/Readme.md

 * Greedy: 1037, 1067, 1070
 * AVL: 1066, 1123
 * Binary Search: 1044
+* Stack: 1051

 ## Some Notes
-* THE MOST IMPORTANT
+* THE MOST IMPORTANT IS TO READ DESCRIPTIONS CAREFULLY.

-* IS TO

-* READ QUESTIONS CAREFULLY.

 *